Tomás Ó Sé

 Tomás Ó Sé (/ga/; born 21 June 1978) is an Irish former Gaelic footballer.
 He played Gaelic football with Nemo Rangers and at senior level for the Kerry county team from 1998 until he retired in 2013, playing predominantly in the half-back line.
 In one of the most decorated careers in Gaelic Games, Ó Sé won 5 All-Ireland titles, 10 Munster titles and was Footballer of the Year in 2004.
-His brothers Darragh and Marc are played Gaelic footballer and represented Kerry at the All-Ireland Senior Club Football Championship.
+His brothers Darragh and Marc too played Gaelic football and represented Kerry at the All-Ireland Senior Club Football Championship.

 In retirement from playing he became an analyst on The Sunday Game.
 He also became involved in the Offaly county football team, under the management of John Maughan.

 Playing career

 Club

-Born in Ard an Bhóthair, Ceann Trá, County Kerry, Ó Sé played his club football with his local club called An Ghaeltacht and made his debut with the club's senior team in the mid-1990s where he soon became an ever-present fixture in the half-back line.
+Born in Ard an Bhóthair, Ceann Trá, County Kerry, Ó Sé played his club football with his local club, An Ghaeltacht, and made his debut with the club's senior team in the mid-1990s where he soon became an ever-present fixture in the half-back line.

-In 2000, an Ghaeltacht reached the final of the county senior championship for the very first time. Ó Sé's side were the red-hot favourites but their opponents Dr Crokes took charge.
-A hard-fought 1–4 to 0–6 score line resulted in defeat for an Ghaeltacht.
+In 2000, An Ghaeltacht reached the final of the county senior championship for the very first time. Ó Sé's side were the red-hot favourites but their opponents Dr Crokes took charge.
+A hard-fought 1–4 to 0–6 score line resulted in defeat for An Ghaeltacht.

 In 2001, an Ghaeltacht regrouped and reached a second consecutive county final with Tralee-based club Austin Stacks providing the opposition. Ó Sé's side were well prepared.
 A conclusive 1–13 to 0–10 victory gave Ó Sé his first county winners' medal.

-An Ghaeltacht surrendered their club title in 2002, however, the following year Ó Sé's side were back in the county championship decider.
-Laune Rangers were the opponents on this occasion, however, the game ended in a 0–10 apiece draw.
+An Ghaeltacht surrendered their club title in 2002; however, the following year Ó Sé's side were back in the county championship decider.
+Laune Rangers were the opponents on this occasion; however, the game ended in a 0–10 apiece draw.
 The replay a fortnight later was a much more conclusive affair.
 A 0–12 to 2–4 score line gave an Ghaeltacht the victory and gave Ó Cinnéide a second county winners' medal in three years.
 This victory allowed the club to represent Kerry in the provincial club championship.
 A successful campaign saw Ó Sé's side reach the provincial final against St Senan's of Clare.
 A close game developed, however, the Kerrymen held on in the end to secure a 1–8 to 1–6 victory, giving Ó Sé a Munster club winners' medal.

 An Ghaeltacht continued their march in the All-Ireland series and on St. Patrick's Day 2004 played in the All-Ireland club championship final.
 Caltra from County Galway, provided the opposition and an exciting game developed.
 Dara Ó Cinnéide faced the heartbreak of missing a goal in the dying seconds as an Ghaeltacht lost out by just a single point – 0–13 to 0–12.

 The following few years saw Ó Sé enjoy little success with the club after the victories of the earlier parts of the decade.